alparslanahmed/album/README.md

 ## About Album

-Album is a Instagram clone app written with React Native.
+Album is a Instagram clone app written with React Native & Laravel.
 Check the native app source code from alparslanahmed/albumNative

 ## Features
 - Image uploading & sharing